Gov. Wolf Visits Aliquippa to Discuss $11 Million in State Investments to Support Economic Development

 The governor visited the East End Development Site in Aliquippa to see how state investments have helped the city to remove blighted properties and prepare the land near a Route 51 interchange for future business development and prepare to capitalize on the Pennsylvania Petrochemicals Complex that Shell is constructing in the Beaver County.

-The governor was joined by representatives from the Department of Community and Economic Development, Mayor Dwan Walker, City Manager Sam Gill, President, Beaver County Corporation for Economic Development Lew Villotti, Executive Director of PennDOT District 11 Cheryl Moon-Sirianni, and others to view the progress of various local development projects.
+The governor was joined by representatives from the Department of Community and Economic Development (DCED), Mayor Dwan Walker, City Manager Sam Gill, President, Beaver County Corporation for Economic Development Lew Villotti, Executive Director of PennDOT District 11 Cheryl Moon-Sirianni, and others to view the progress of various local development projects.

 The Wolf Administration has invested more than $11 million in Aliquippa through various funding programs over the past five years, of which more than $7.7 million will support the East End Development Site.